Neurosurgical Oncology

 Yes.
 We regularly handle referrals for complex skull base tumours and recurrent gliomas.
 Bring imaging, histopathology reports, and prior treatment summaries for a complete review.

-Is a craniotomy always required?
+Is a craniotomy always required for brain tumor treatment?

 How long does recovery take after brain tumor surgery?